World Overview

 - Asteria is a realm composed of fine soul material, and very little elemental substance.
 It is the residence of the Agathoi (good gods) and where souls rest between transmigratory cycles.
 It is physically above Ksylia, separated from it by The Firmament.

-The Agathoi forbid mortals from accessing the Asteric spheres, except during transmigration (between reincarnation between mortal lives).
-They are not all-powerful, however, so there are exceptions.
+According to the Imperial Cult, the Agathoi forbid mortals from accessing the Asteric spheres except during transmigration (between their reincarnations in Ksylia).
+The Agathoi are not all-powerful, however, so there may be exceptions.

 In between transmigratory cycles, mortals occupy various Asteric spheres which correspond to their moral conduct in life: